jackcrane/math/content/pages/arc-length.md

 ---
 title: "8.2.3: Arc Length"
-description: "This cheat sheet covers using integrals to find the length of an arc on a curve."
+description: "This reference sheet covers using integrals to find the length of an arc on a curve."
 ---

 # Finding the length of an arc

-> This cheat sheet covers using integrals to find the length of an arc on a curve.
+> This reference sheet covers using integrals to find the length of an arc on a curve.

 ## Introduction